hamzakoc/todo-list-with-mongodb/README.md

 npm start
 <br>  <br>

-Add or delete any task from to do list. url/"anyName" to create new list indepently
+Add or delete any task from to do list. <br>
+url/"anyName" to create new list indepently

 Preview